 The appraisal of market rent of a building site is determined by reconciling the rent indicated by the summation approach, the rent indicated by the rental data comparison approach, and the rent indicated by the rental data comparison approach using the allocation method.
-When the net cash flow can be properly estimated, the rent indicated by the income analysis approach should also be taken into account.
-In addition, when the net cash flow, which is generated from the rental business of the building and its site, can be properly estimated, the rent indicated by the rental business analysis method (a method to determine the indicative rent of building site by estimating the net cash flow attributable to the land based on the whole net cash flow generated from the whole building and its site) should also be considered.
+When the net cash flow can be properly estimated, the rent

-3. Estimating special rent for the building site
+Estimating special rent for the building site 3.